-So, you tried to punish your child and they simply shrugged it off.
+So, you tried child discipline and your kid simply shrugged it off.
 Some children don’t respond to traditional punishment for kids.
 Some parents might be tempted to call such a kid a stubborn child, or just plain bad.
 They react to timeouts with indifference.
 They practically yawn at a raised voice.
 When that kind of stubbornness occurs, parents become frustrated and retaliate with more a severe punishment out of anger or spite, which isn’t very fair or, frankly, effective.
 And according to Christi Campbell, a board-certified behavior analyst, getting a kid to react remorsefully to a harsh punishment isn’t what’s needed at all.

 Parents would do better to realize why the unwanted, discipline-worthy behavior occurred in the first place if they want to find an appropriate punishment for kids.
 It also turns out that finding out why a kid misbehaves in a situation helps avoid that behavior in the future.

 “Proactively, laying out expectations in a concrete way can be effective to avoid the need for punishment on occasion,” suggest Campbell.
 “This also eliminates the parent as the ‘bad guy’ since the expectations are in black-and-white and the child is now in charge of choosing to do the correct thing, not just because the parent is ‘policing’ them.”